8490/8490/README.md

 - 🔭 I’m currently working on frontend and mobile app development (JavaScript | React | React Native)
-- 🌱 I’m currently learning backend development (Node.js | MongoDB | Django)
+- 🌱 I’m currently working on backend development (Django | Node.js | MongoDB)
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about anything that you want to learn